phungjus/DnDWebApplication/README.md

 You can also sign up for a new account, but it is only possible to create user accounts this way.

+You can join a new group by entering the code 5fd3e5f179ea1400178d73df in the join group menu (accessed by clicking on the + in the grouplist page).

 # Features

 Forum: This is a public space for discussion that all users have access to.
 You can make your own post, view comments on other posts, or create your own comments.
 If logged in as an admin, you can also delete forum posts and comments.

 Groups: These are private groups that you can either create or join with a code.
 The user and admin account are both pre-joined in one group.
 Within a group you can message other members, view their character sheets, and have access to a dice roller.
 Group admins have the option to delete users from groups.

 Character Creation: This page allows a user to create their own DND character.
 This involves describing the character’s name and personality, uploading an image of the character, choosing an alignment, assigning the character’s statistics based on a point buy system, and selecting the character’s race and class.